JamesSkemp/words/content/post/the-cause-of-the-salmonella-outbreaks.md

 +++
-title = "The cause of the salmonella outbreaks?" summary = "Salmonella and Prince Harry; a mostly-serious post." draft = false comments = true date = "2007-02-18T09:12:00-06:00"
+title = "The cause of the salmonella outbreaks?" description = "Salmonella and Prince Harry; a mostly-serious post." draft = false comments = true date = "2007-02-18T09:12:00-06:00"